scanalesespinoza/battlebit-tower/README.md

 I fill I'm going forward, like baby steps, but at least steps, every one says that the begining is the wors part, and the only one as a few can tell.
 I have a little pain in my arm, hope is nothing serious, I can not let me go slowly time is not a friend today.

+My arm is better, but i'm feeling weak, probably need some rest.